 Adaptation works were required to make the building suitable to accommodate the exhibitions, live performances, and special events programmed by the MET.
 Working on a so seminal building would be a risky job for any architect; nevertheless, we can say that the careful renovation design by Beyer Blinder Belle Architects – extremely respectful of the “brutalist” architecture devised by Breuer in the ’60s – achieved quite a remarkable result

 The restoration project

-At a large extent, the renovation/restoration project was focused on preserving the original idea of Breuer by designing absolutely coherent new ticketing desk and kiosks, keeping the newly-designed elements as much uncluttered as possible, adopting the same materials used by Breuer (limestone, bluestone, bare concrete, bronze, and oak wood) and removing all the incoherent elements added after 1966.
+The renovation/restoration project was focused on preserving the original idea of Breuer by designing absolutely coherent new ticketing desk and kiosks, keeping the newly-designed elements as uncluttered as possible, adopting the same materials used by Breuer (limestone, bluestone, bare concrete, bronze, and oak wood) and removing all the incoherent elements added after 1966.